Web Analytics

 • Biases and fads.

 These three sources are not equally reliable.
-And because of this, intuition can be amazingly accurate, but can also be very wrong.13
+Because of this, intuition can be amazingly accurate.
+It can also be very wrong.13

 ~ Careful observation